gitee2github/docs/docs/en/docs/Container/dynamically-managing-container-resources-(syscontainer-tools).md

 ### Constraints

 - When running the  **add-path**  command, specify an absolute path as the mount path.
 - The mount point /.sharedpath is generated on the host after the mount path is specified by running the  **add-path**  command.
 - A maximum of 128 volumes can be added to a container.
 - Do not overwrite the root directory \(/\) in a container with the host directory by running the  **add-path**  command.
 Otherwise, the function is affected.

 ### Example

 - Start a system container, and set  **hook spec**  to the isulad hook execution script.

-    ```
+    ```console
     [root@localhost ~]# isula run -tid --hook-spec /etc/isulad-tools/hookspec.json --system-container --external-rootfs /root/root-fs none init
     e45970a522d1ea0e9cfe382c2b868d92e7b6a55be1dd239947dda1ee55f3c7f7
     ```

 - Use isulad-tools to mount a directory on the host to a container, implementing resource sharing.

-    ```
+    ```console
     [root@localhost ~]# isulad-tools add-path e45970a522d1 /home/test123:/home/test123
     Add path (/home/test123) to container(e45970a522d1,/home/test123) done.
     ```

 - Create a file in the  **/home/test123**  directory on the host and check whether the file can be accessed in the container.

-    ```
+    ```console
     [root@localhost ~]# echo "hello world" > /home/test123/helloworld
     [root@localhost ~]# isula exec e45970a522d1 bash
     [root@localhost /]# cat /home/test123/helloworld
     hello world
     ```

 - Use isulad-tools to delete the mount directory from the container.

-    ```
+    ```console
     [root@localhost ~]# isulad-tools remove-path e45970a522d1 /home/test123:/home/test123
     Remove path (/home/test123) from container(e45970a522d1,/home/test123) done
     [root@localhost ~]# isula exec e45970a522d1 bash
     [root@localhost /]# ls /home/test123/helloworld
     ls: cannot access '/home/test123/helloworld': No such file or directory
     ```